ninjaboy/book-exploring-async-basics/src/8_9_infrastructure.md

 > several threads tried to `read` and `generate` new Id's at the same time.

-We use the `wrapping_add` method on `usize` to get the next Id, this means that when we reach `18446744073709551615` we wrap around to 0 again.
+We use the `wrapping_add` method on `usize` to get the next Id, this means that when we reach `18446744073709551615` we wrap around to `0` again.

-We do check of our callback_queue contains our key (even though that is unlikely by design), and if it's taken we just generate a new one until we find a available one.
+We do a check if our `callback_queue` contains our key (even though that is unlikely by design), and if it's taken we just generate a new one until we find a available one.